clusterit/orca/README.md

    ForwardAgent yes
 ```
 where `gitlabgw` is the adress of `orca`.
 Now you can use `git` commands like `git clone git@gitlab@gitlabgw:user/test.git` and `git` will do agent forwarding.
 If you enabled 2FA in `orca` you must have a correct private key AND you will be prompted for a password (your TOTP).

+Last but not least you can configure `orca` to use `gitlab` as the default host.
+And now you don't see any difference, you can do a `git clone git@gitlabgw:user/test.git` and `orca` will forward the request to your internal server `gitlab`.